athombv/node-dsmr-parser/README.md

 npm run build
 ```

+5. Connect Homey Energy Dongle to a Smart Meter
+6. Connect the USB-C port of Homey Energy Dongle to your PC
-5. Run the example script
+7. Run the example script:

 ```sh
 node examples/homey-energy-dongle-usb.js